 A local history buff, he is currently serving on the Board of Directors of the Montgomery Museum.

 Brian R.H.
 Horne, Manager, President, Funeral Director, Certified Funeral Service Practitioner and C.A.N.A Certified

 Brian Richard Hubert Horne is a third generation funeral director and serves as President and General Manager of the firm.
 He is also a certified C.A.N.A. crematory operator.

 Brian brings much timely knowledge into the daily operations.
 A graduate of Gupton Jones College of Funeral Service in Atlanta, he has been active in the profession since 1992.

 Brian lives in Christiansburg with his wife, Amy, and three daughters, Grayce, Quinn and Makenna where they are active members of Good Shepherd Baptist Church.
 There forth daughter Rachel was married in 2016 to Daniel Altizer and the also live in Christiansburg, they both are employed with the Montgomery County Public School System.

 Brian is an active member of the Christiansburg Vol. Fire Department (since 1997), where he serves on the Board of Directors and is a past vice president of the Southwest Virginia Firefighters Association.
 He also serves as a Life Member of the Shawsville Vol. Rescue Squad (active from since 1989) and is an Honorary Member of the Christiansburg Vol. Rescue Squad (active from 1994-1997, Honorary since 1997).

-Johnny S. Muncy, Vice President, Assistant Manager and Funeral Director
+Johnny S. Muncy, Assistant Manager, Vice President and Funeral Director

 Johnny Muncy graduated from the Mortuary Science Program at John Tyler Community College in Chester, Virginia.
 He joined Horne's in 1996 and currently serves as Vice President and Assistant Manager.

 A native of Lee County he has been active in the funeral profession since 1994.
 A Funeral Service licensee, Johnny possesses an easy, personable manner that naturally puts people at ease.
 Johnny is active in the VA Funeral Directors Association.
 He has served as the past president of the Southwest Funeral Directors Association and is a member of Independent Funeral Homes of Virginia, by involvement with these associations we are able to network with funeral directors across the country to learn more and better serve the families that call on us at there time of pre-need or at the time of at-need.